Durban Chicken Biryani

 Step 1: Parboil Your Rice

 Start by rinsing the basmati rice until the water runs clear.
 This removes excess starch and prevents the rice from becoming sticky.
 Once rinsed, boil it with coarse salt, turmeric, and a cinnamon stick.
 Cook until the grains are about 80% done.
-They should still have a slight bite because they’ll finish cooking during the steam process later.
+The rice will finish cooking during the steam process later.

 Step 2: Marinate Everything Together